Skarżyński

 The Skarzynski family is also listed in Part 12, page 68 of the General Armorial of the Noble Families of the All Russian Empire.

-The family intermarried with many noble Ukrainian officer families of the 18th — 19th centuries, in particular, such as the Skoropadsky, Zakrevsky, Znachko-Yavorsky, Miloradovich, Miklashevsky, Sudienko and others.
+The family intermarried with many noble Ukrainian officer families of the 18th — 19th centuries, in particular, such as the Bezborodko, Skoropadsky, Zakrevsky, Znachko-Yavorsky, Miloradovich, Miklashevsky, Bakurinsky, Sudienko, Novitsky, Polubotok, Kochubey families and others.

+The Skarzhinsky are also intermarried to ancient Russian noble families of Senyukov, Terekhov, Opochinin, and Naryshkin.

 Anastasiy Ivanovich Skarzhinsy began civil service in 1794.
 In 1828, he became the Mglinsky district treasurer.
 He lived in Mglin, Russia.

 Matvey Ivanovich Skarzhinsky, who began his civil service in 1788, was promoted to titular councilor in 1815, was awarded the Order of St. Vladimir of the 4th class.

 In the late 1800s, Alexander Matveyevich Skarzhinsky, at the age of 28, became the Leader of the Mglinsky nobility.

 In 1900, the Skarzhinsky brothers Matvey, Vasily and Ivan jointly owned 779 acres of land in the Mglinsky District, Russia.

 Some members of the Skarzhinsky family were politicians.
 Tadeusz Mieczysław Skarżyński was a member of the Second Russian State Duma in 1907.
 Pyotr Mikhailovich Skarzhinsky would become governor of Caucasian Governorate 1793-1796.
 Viktor Pyotrovich Skarzhinsky was Provincial Leader of the Nobility in Kherson.
 Pyotr Vasilyevich Skarzhinsky was Governor of Volyn.

 Pavel Matveevich Skarzhinsky served in the judicial department of Kharkov, Ukraine.

-Some descendants of the Skarzhinsky/Skarżyński bloodline, in the United States, carry the surname of Brunett and Stephenson.
+Some descendants of the Skarzhinsky/Skarżyński bloodline, in the United States, carry the surname of Stephenson.

 Origin and history

 The family originated in the Trakai Voivodeship of the Grand Duchy of Lithuania.
-The family has initial origins in the Upper Oka Principalities in western Russia.
 Other branches of the family have origins in Prussia.
 Records indicate a strong presence in Mazovia.
 They are the descendants of the Russian Princes of Chernigov.
 The family descends from the Olgovichi branch.
 The family has branches or estates in Żuków, Chodaków, Drozdy, Konarów, Brzeziny, Sochaczew, Rypin, Sierpc, Gójsk, and Szczutowo in Poland.
 Jan Skarzynski founded Skarzyn, Masovian Voivodeship in the early 1400s.
 The family was granted the land on a knightly right from Bolesław IV, Prince of Mazovia.

 Other family members have roots in Saint Petersburg, Russia and Moscow, Russia.
 Marcin Skarżyński, in the 1600s, owned a lot of land in Trakai District, Lithuania.
 The family has a deep military tradition serving Prussia, Poland, France, Russian Empire, Germany, and the Soviet Union with some family members being highly ranked and highly decorated as well.
 The Skarżyński family produced at least five high-ranking generals that served Poland, France, and the Russian Empire.
 One relative of Skarzhinsky being Mikhail Miloradovich who played a prominent role in the defeat of Napoleon during the Patriotic War of 1812.
 Many family members who served the Soviet Union were officers or NCOs.
 Most of them serving in famous major battles on the eastern front of World War Two.

 French Officer Ambroży Mikołaj Skarżyński was commander of the 3rd Lithuanian Light Cavalry Lancer Regiment of the French Imperial Guard during Napoleon's Russian Campaign.